nullchinchilla/conlang-docs/paxfeka/sample-texts.md

-# Sample texts
+# Sample tešts

 > The North Wind and the Sun were disputing which was the stronger, when a traveler came along wrapped in a warm cloak.

-Bebend Fan ha Têyon nag qonidenta bani dajējtanld xahomen, ig hòhod menō qanjtad qavol bòlētal.\
+Bebend Fan ha Têyon nag sonidenta bani darētanzod šahomen, ig hòhod menō santarod savol bólētal.\
-Beben-d Fan ha Têyon nag qon-iden-ta bani dajē-j-tan-l-d xaho-men, ig hòho-d menō qan-j-ta-d qavol bòlē-ta-l.\
+Beben-d Fan ha Têyon nag son-iden-ta bani darē-tan-zo-d šaho-men, ig hòho-d menō san-ta-zo-d savol bólē-ta-l.\
-is.north-AT wind and sun which is.strong-CMP about argue-CNT-3p-PA-AT time-LOC, one is.thick-AT jacket wear-CNT-3-AT traveler come-3-PA \
+is.north-AT wind and sun which is.strong-CMP-3 about argue-3p-CNT-PA-AT time-LOC, one is.thick-AT jacket wear-3-CNT-AT traveler come-PA-3
-_北边-的 风 和 太阳 哪个 强-一点-他 关于 打架-着-他们-了-的 时候-面， 一个 厚厚-的 棉袄 穿-着-他-的 TRAVELER 过来-他-了_

 > They agreed that the one who first succeeded in making the traveler take his cloak off should be considered stronger than the other.

+Senmen savolba menō sís-bitad yan sonidenta raš ipašontal.

-Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveler fold his cloak around him;
+> Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveler fold his cloak around him;

+Yanno, Bebend Fan seðekayta zin seðetal dan, seðetad dašōmen savolba menō šoruntal.

-and at last the North Wind gave up the attempt.
+> and at last the North Wind gave up the attempt.
 Then the Sun shined out warmly, and immediately the traveler took off his cloak.

+Deho, Bebend Fan fonstal.
+Yanno, Têyon wanwand zôlankēštal, lìma savolba menō sístal.

-And so the North Wind was obliged to confess that the Sun was the stronger of the two.
+> And so the North Wind was obliged to confess that the Sun was the stronger of the two.

+Deho, Têyon sonidenta raš Bebend Fan zede tunital.